cihaddad/URGent/README.md

 # URGent
-Enter your choices and let a random number generator decide for you!
+For those that suffer from indecisiveness, this mobile application built for Android allows those to input a set of choices and have a random number generator select from the set!
+Written in JAVA!